drivelling-spinel/tartar/doc/extras.md

 2. Run SETUP.EXE included in TARTAR subdirectory and follow on-screen instructions to configure sound and music card

-3. To run the maps DOOM2.WAD is be required, except for map ETC21.WAD DOOM.WAD is required instead.
+3. To run the maps DOOM2.WAD is required, except for map ETC21.WAD DOOM.WAD is required instead.
 For fast and easy start copy either DOOM2.WAD or both DOOM2.WAD and DOOM.WAD into the directory containing ETC.WAD

-4. Under MS-DOS or Windows 9X CD into the directory with ETC.WAD and run LAUNCH.BAT.
+4. In MS-DOS or Windows 9X change into the directory with ETC.WAD and run LAUNCH.BAT.
 This will list the available maps and provide further instructions

-5. In DOSBox, FreeDOS or elsewhere, or if using an alternative command shell, please use a command similar to the below to run a map:
+5. In DOSBox, FreeDOS or elsewhere, or if using an alternative command shell, use a command similar to the below to run a map:

    TARTAR\TARTAR.EXE -file ETC.WAD LEVLES\ETC01.WAD
    or
    TARTAR\TARTAR.EXE -iwad DOOM.WAD -file ETCGFX1.WAD LEVELS\ETC21.WAD

 ## Extras